Consumer Price Index (CPI)

 Statistical reliability is inherently more difficult to assess for price indexes than for other statistical series due to the complex nature of composite price change and the statistical problems of estimating composite price change.

 The quality of the CPI depends on many factors related to price and consumer expenditure.
 Data for both price change and consumer expenditure patterns are obtained from sample surveys and therefore are subject to sampling error.
 Generally, the accuracy of price data is more important to overall quality of the CPI than the accuracy of expenditure data used for weights.

-Sampling error for the CPI price surveys is difficult to quantify because, except for rents and traveller accommodation, product and outlet samples are based on judgmental rather than probability sampling methods.
+Sampling error for the CPI price surveys is difficult to quantify because, except for rents, product and outlet samples are based on judgmental rather than probability sampling methods.

 As well, the report from an assessment of data quality of the Canadian CPI performed by the International Monetary Fund in 2003 is available on the IMF website at the following URL: